Robust Longitudinal-lateral Look-ahead Pursuit Path-Following Control: Fast Finite-Time Stability Guarantee: Introduction

-Compared to the aforementioned methods, due to its simplicity, the virtual target point method is more commonly used in practice\cite{beard2014fixed}.
+Compared to the aforementioned methods, due to its simplicity, the virtual target based method is more commonly used in practice\cite{beard2014fixed}.
 In this approach, the UAV continuously approximates a virtual target point moving along a predefined path.
+The virtual target can be set in front of the current position and on the extension of the desired path.
+Its distance is related to the current tracking error.
+By real-timely measuring position and angle errors, and correcting the attitude input of the UAV between the current position and the virtual target, the actual trajectory and the predefined path will exhibit a high degree of congruence, thereby realizing efficient path-following.
 This characteristic makes the algorithm suitable for following a relatively general 3D path.
 Zian\cite{Wang} employed the $L_1$ guidance law in both the horizontal and vertical planes for a 3D UAV to achieve optimal path point approximation and thus path following after selecting the optimal virtual approach point, which led to the successful completion of real-flight experiments.
 However, this method struggles to guarantee positional and angular tracking errors, and it may not robustly and stably converge under external disturbances caused by factors such as wind fields and the movement of virtual points.
 Despite existing research\cite{Kumar} attempts to address the finite-time stability of path-following errors under wind disturbances, these methods still primarily consider relatively simple 2D particle model and the wind disturbances are mainly imposed on the impact on velocity, instead of angular rates.
 Additionally, they seldom take into account the input command saturation and the effectiveness of following non-smooth path.

 The impact of disturbance factors, including wind field disturbances and model simplification, on the path following performance under constrained kinetic limitations, is often substantial.
 These disturbances directly influence the flight velocity and angular rate of UAVs.
 Therefore, a relatively straightforward approach is to correct the disturbance term by incorporating a compensation quantity.
 As a result, Thomas\cite{stastny2018l1} introduces an airspeed reference command increment according to the wind speed ratio, and the $L_1$ ratio and feasibility parameters are adaptively compensated in an attempt to mitigate run-away phenomena in over-wind scenarios.
 The authors\cite{yang2020optimal}\cite{liu2013path} seeks to employ disturbance observers to dynamically compensate for the estimated disturbances, thereby bolstering the robustness of the guidance rate in the presence of wind disturbances.
 Similarly, compensation effects can also be applied to classical feedback controllers to address external disturbances.
 Souanef\cite{souanef2022mathcal} employs feedback linearized dynamics compensation based on $L_1$ adaptive control for UAVs path-following controller with parametric uncertainties and external disturbances.
 Wu\cite{WOS:Wu} proposed a robust fuzzy control scheme that employs a proportional-integral-derivative(PID) controller based on feedback linearization to compensate nonlinear deviations caused by system uncertainties and modeling parameters.